 There are a few differences to be aware of.

-First, the Leipen Air Raiz 1 is short: L 80.3″ x W 39.4″ x H 41.3″ inches (205 x 100 x 105 cm) or 6′ 8″ inches long.
+First, the Ripen Air Raiz 1 is slightly shoter: L 80.3″ x W 39.4″ x H 41.3″ inches (205 x 100 x 105 cm) or 6′ 8″ inches long.

 By comparison, the MSR Advance Pro 2 is L 82″ x W 42″ x H 44″ (208 x 107 x 112 cm).
 The older Snow Peak Lago 1 is L 89″ x W 36″ x H 40″ (226 x 91.4 x 102 cm according to an internet review).
 My own measurement is roughly 84 inches in length.

-The Leipen Air Raiz 1 seems to be designed for shorter people, which is fine for me, but if you are 6 feet tall or above, the 6-feet 8-inch length is likely to leave your sleeping bag touching the back wall of the tent.
+The Ripen Air Raiz 1 seems to be designed for shorter people, which is fine for me, but if you are 6 feet tall or above, the 6-feet 8-inch length is likely to leave your sleeping bag touching the back wall of the tent.

 There is a another Japanese tent, the Mont-Bell StellaRidge 1 that is 82.6 inches long (210 cm).
 It also has a double wall with vestibule, but they don’t ship outside of Japan.
-The tent and fly are sold separately (with the fly not fitting models manufactured before 2019).
+The Mont-Bell tent and fly are sold separately (with the fly not fitting models manufactured before 2019).
 A few show up on eBay, but at a much higher cost, around $815 complete (tent and fly sold separately)

 The largest option is the Big Sky Chinook 1, 91″ x 24/36″ x 39″ (230 x 92/60 x 99 cm).
 The Chinook has more floor space but is not quite as tall for sitting up.